-My name is Andrew J. Jackson (no relation) and I’m a married, mid-forties father and entrepreneur working as a risk manager from a small town in America’s heartland.
-I have nearly three decades of military experience beginning with an active duty stint as an 11B (Infantryman) in the 82nd Airborne Division and am currently an Reserve, field grade Military Intelligence Officer.
-I am also a Command & General Staff School Graduate which is now known by the hideous moniker…”Intermediate Level Education.”
+My name is Andrew J. Jackson and I’m a married father and entrepreneur working as a risk manager from a small town in America’s heartland.
+I have over three decades of military experience beginning with an active duty stint as an 11B (Infantryman) in the 82nd Airborne Division and finished my career as a field grade Military Intelligence Officer in the Army Reserves.
+I’m also a Command & General Staff School Graduate which is now known by the hideous moniker…”Intermediate Level Education.”

 I built my first cache at age 12 and have had an interest in survival and preparedness for as long as I can remember.
 I believe that self-reliance is a journey, not a destination.

-I approach the study of preparedness, risk, enemy capabilities, economics, politics, the rise and fall of cultures/civilizations and just about everything else from a systems perspective.
+I approach the study of preparedness, risk, enemy capabilities, economics, politics, the rise and fall of civilizations and just about everything else from a systems perspective.